StuartsProjects/HAB2/Programs/README.md

 I2C_Scanner - a basic I2C scanner, reports any I2C devices found

-Various third party Libraries need to be installed;
+Various third party Libraries may need to be installed, if not already present in your installation;

 Flash-5 Library - https://github.com/mikalhart/Flash/releases
 LowPower - https://github.com/rocketscream/Low-Power